 It can be tough when children come from different socio-economic backgrounds, as one child might not have access to the same resources and opportunities as another.
 Instil confidence in your child’s abilities by telling them that they can achieve anything they put their mind to.
 It might be a good idea to educate them on successful peoples trials and tribulations as they relate to your child, and how they overcame hardships to prosper eventually.
 This will encourage them to be proactive and motivated.

 Raising empowered children through using these positive parenting techniques is important to create a future of bright and well-rounded adults.

 Visit our Learning Centre to check out more educational resources for parents and caregivers related to all aspects of positive child care.

-All proceeds directly support the Learning Center and the millions of families who access this program.
+All proceeds directly support the Parenting Resource Center and the millions of families who access this program.